 What has all these got to do with Chingri Makha?

 They say, you are always a prisoner of your childhood and these small steps in formative years, remain ingrained in you.
 Till now, I prefer making the morning tea for everyone.
 It was also a custom at the home that I clear the plates after every meal if there is no help around.
 I have even done that when guests are at home.
-I swear, for once I didn’t feel anything different.
+For once I didn’t feel anything different.
 I realised that I love helping in the kitchen, doing my bits and pieces when necessary.
-I am possessive about my whisky and wine glasses.
-I don’t allow anyone to clean them after a party.
+At the risk of sounding obsessive, I don’t allow anyone to clean the whiskey and wine glasses after a party.
+That’s my job.
 So, when Madhushree and Debjani were holding their pop up, I helped massively in making the chingri Makha.

 You cannot prep for chingri Makha over night and serve to guests